sec-stuttgart/pia-mpc/README.md

 For the latter three experiments, we use a Python script to orchestrate multiple Docker containers.
 This is why the commands should be run *outside* of a container.

+Note:
+All scripts below run experiments ten times and average the results.
+For each Python script, you can use specify the number of re-runs by appending an additional command line option, for example, `--repeats 20`.

 ### Verifying the Authentication

 *(Inside the container:)*